Rari-Capital/docs/docs/yag/README.md

 - `RariFundPriceConsumer` retrieves stablecoin prices from Chainlink's public price feeds (used by `RariFundManager` and `RariFundController`).
 - `RariFundProxy` includes wrapper functions built on top of `RariFundManager`: exchange and deposit, withdraw and exchange, and deposit without paying gas via the Gas Station Network (GSN).

-A centralized (but soon to be decentralized) **rebalancer** controls which pools hold which currencies at any given time but only has permission to move funds between pools and exchange currencies, not withdraw funds elsewhere.
+A **rebalancer** controls which pools hold which currencies at any given time but only has permission to move funds between pools and exchange currencies, not withdraw funds elsewhere.

 ### Security